Nick.com: Videos and episodes

 Nick.com provided streaming videos of full or partial Nickelodeon episodes.
 The service was originally launched as TurboNick, a popup panel showcasing broadband content such as video clips and games.
 It was then revamped and relaunched on July 1, 2005, as a sister website for Nick.com.
 The new website expanded on clips and content on Nick.com to provide full length Nickelodeon television shows.
-The United States service was again revamped in 2009 and began focusing exclusively on content from Nick's current schedule.
-With the ubiquitousness of online streaming, TurboNick branding was also phased out at this time.
+The United States service was again revamped in 2009 and began focusing exclusively on content from Nickelodeon's current schedule.
+With the ubiquitousness of online streaming, TurboNick branding was also discontinued at this time.

 Along with the website's redesign in July 2014, Nickelodeon introduced its first web-exclusive series, Welcome to the Wayne.
-Citing changes in viewer preferences, the series is the beginning of a push to create content that can exist on multiple platforms such as online, through mobile devices, as well as television.
-At the same time, amid declining TV ratings in its third season, Nickelodeon stopped airing the series The Legend of Korra on the primary Nickelodeon network and shifted its distribution to online outlets, where the show had proven to be much more successful.
-Moving the series to online distribution from outlets such as Nick.com and third-party outlets such as Amazon Video, Google Play, Xbox Video and Hulu reflected what series creator Michael DiMartino called a "sea change" in the industry: While Korra didn't fit in well with Nickelodeon's other programming, the series did extremely well online, with the season 2 finale having been Nickelodeon's biggest online event.
+Citing changes in viewer preferences, the series served as the beginning of a push to create content that can exist on multiple platforms such as online, through mobile devices, as well as television.
+At the same time, amid declining ratings in its third season on television, Nickelodeon removed airings of the series The Legend of Korra on the primary Nickelodeon network and shifted its distribution to online outlets, where the show had proven to be much more successful.
+Moving the series to online distribution from outlets such as Nick.com and third-party outlets such as Amazon Video, Google Play, Xbox Video and Hulu reflected what series creator Michael DiMartino called a "sea change" in the industry: While Korra did not fit in well with Nickelodeon's other programming, the series did extremely well online, with the season 2 finale having been Nickelodeon's biggest online event.
 Following the remainder of its third season, season four of The Legend of Korra premiered in the United States on October 3, 2014, exclusively through online distribution.
 Along with the Nick App, access to full episodes requires a TV Everywhere log in.